Highland cattle: History

 The Highland is a traditional breed of western Scotland.
 There were two distinct types.
 The Kyloe, reared mainly in the Hebrides or Western Islands, was small and was frequently black.
 The cattle were so called because of the practice of swimming them across the narrow straits or kyles separating the islands from the mainland.
 The cattle of the mainland were somewhat larger, and very variable in colour; they were often brown or red.

 These cattle were important to the Scottish economy of the eighteenth century.
 At markets such as those of Falkirk or Crieff, many were bought by drovers from England, who moved them south over the Pennines to be fattened for slaughter.
 In 1723 over 30,000 Scottish cattle were sold into England.

 A breed society was established in 1884, and in 1885 published the first volume of the herd-book.
 In this the two types were recorded without distinction as 'Highland'.

 In 2002 the number of registered breeding cows in the United Kingdom was about 2500; by 2012 this had risen to some 6000.
 In 2021 it was 3161; the conservation status of the breed in the United Kingdom is listed in DAD-IS as endangered/at risk.
 The number of unregistered cattle is not known.

 Although a group of cattle is generally called a herd, a group of Highland cattle is known as a "fold".
 This is because in winter, the cattle were kept in open shelters made of stone called folds to protect them from the weather at night.

-In 1954, Queen Elizabeth II ordered Highland cattle to be kept at Balmoral Castle where they are still kept today.
+In 1954, Queen Elizabeth II decided to keep a herd of Highland cattle at Balmoral Castle where they are still kept today.

 From the late nineteenth century, stock was exported to various countries of the world, among them Argentina, Australia, Canada, the Falkland Islands, the former Soviet Union and the United States.
 Later in the twentieth century there were exports to various European countries.
 In 2022 the breed was reported to DAD-IS by twenty-three countries, of which seventeen reported population data.
 The total population world-wide was reported at just over 40000, with the largest numbers in France and Finland.